-The initial two outcomes were an ESF-COST Science Policy Briefing, published in January 2013 and a volume of seventeen essays, From Literature to Cultural Literacy, coedited by Naomi Segal and Daniela Koleva, which will be published by Palgrave Macmillan in 2014.
+The initial two outcomes were an ESF-COST Science Policy Briefing, published in January 2013, and a volume of seventeen essays, From Literature to Cultural Literacy, coedited by Naomi Segal and Daniela Koleva, which was published by Palgrave Macmillan in 2014.

 At present, the project’s Steering Committee aims to implement the first two recommendations of the Science Policy Briefing:

-- Recommendation 1: Create a biennial Cultural Literacy conference series (see www.cleurope.eu/conference)
+Recommendation 1: Create a biennial Cultural Literacy conference series

 To see the collection of prior postings to the list,

 (The current archive is only available to the list

 Subscribe to Cleurope by filling out the following

 You will be sent email requesting confirmation, to